Rautcode/SCADA-Assistant/README.md

 ### 2.1.
 Architectural Principles

 - **Unidirectional & Real-Time Data Flow:** The application employs a clean and efficient data access strategy.
 A central `DataProvider` (`/src/components/database/data-provider.tsx`) establishes a single, real-time connection to shared Firestore collections (`machines`, `reportTemplates`).
 This data is then distributed throughout the application via a React Context (`useData`).
 This eliminates redundant database listeners, ensures UI consistency, and improves performance.
+- **Secure Backend Operations:** All sensitive operations and interactions with the AI models are handled through **Authenticated Genkit Flows** and **Next.js Server Actions**.
+The client never directly holds API keys or performs database mutations.
+    -   **Server-Side Security:** All Genkit flows that write data or access paid services are now authenticated, ensuring only logged-in users can perform actions.
+    -   **Secure Key Management:** The user's Gemini API key is stored securely in the database and only accessed by backend flows on the server.
+It is never exposed to the client.
+- **Robust Database Connectivity:** The application features intelligent logic to connect to MS SQL Server.
+It automatically detects whether a full ODBC connection string or separate server/database details are provided, and can inject user credentials into connection strings if needed, ensuring flexible and reliable connections to any SQL Server environment.
 - **Clear Client/Server Separation:**
     - **`client-database-service.ts`:** This file is the **sole entry point for all client-side data reading**.
-It handles both real-time listeners (for the dashboard, logs) and one-time data fetches, using the Firebase client SDK.
+It handles all real-time Firestore listeners for the dashboard and logs.
     - **`database-service.ts`:** This is a **purely server-side service** using the `firebase-admin` SDK.
 It is responsible for all secure database mutations (writing data), such as creating new tasks or saving user settings.
-- **Secure Backend Operations:** All sensitive operations and interactions with the AI models are handled through **Genkit Flows** and **Next.js Server Actions**.
-Client components never directly access sensitive credentials or perform mutations.
-This ensures a secure and robust backend.
 - **Component-Based & Reusable UI:** The UI is built with ShadCN, promoting consistency, reusability, and accessibility.

 ---